misskey-dev/misskey/CONTRIBUTING.md

 ``` ts
 if (foo) bar;
 ```

+Make sure that the condition and the body statement are on the same line.

 ### Do not use `==` when it can simply be replaced with `===`.
 🥰